britkenko/PacCo-Reservoir/active cortex/Cortex_999 copy.md

     -

     Key Features:
-    - Token free inout and output
+    - Token free input and output
     - Context-aware learning
     - instantaneous understanding and learning
     - clean slate purging of memory and repeating the current state makes AI mind realigned free from distress as long as distress origin is eliminated during the processing.